-The compensation of Mr. Alarcón, our Chairman of the Board, CEO and President, in 2012 was primarily determined by the amended and restated employment agreement we entered into with him on October 25, 1999 (the "Alarcón Employment Agreement").
+The compensation of Mr. Alarcón, our Chairman of the Board, CEO and President, in 2013 was primarily determined by the amended and restated employment agreement we entered into with him on October 25, 1999 (the "Alarcón Employment Agreement").
 The Alarcón Employment Agreement has automatically renewed for successive one-year periods since December 31, 2004, and will continue to do so unless terminated by either party on 90-days' notice prior to December 31 of any year.
+On October 8, 2013, the Compensation Committee retained Mercer (US) Inc. ("Mercer") as a compensation consultant.
+The nature and scope of the assignment was for Mercer to conduct an analysis of the CEO's compensation relative to a peer group of companies in the same industry as SBS.

 Base Salary.
 Pursuant to the Alarcón Employment Agreement, Mr. Alarcón is entitled to an annual base salary of not less than \$1,000,000.
 On March 10, 2007, the Compensation Committee increased Mr. Alarcón's base salary to \$1,250,000, effective April 1, 2007.
-The Compensation Committee did not increase Mr. Alarcón's base salary in 2012.
+The Compensation Committee did not increase Mr. Alarcón's base salary in 2013.

 Bonus.
 Under the Alarcón Employment Agreement, Mr. Alarcón is entitled to an annual contractual bonus equal to 7.5% of same station annual broadcast cash flow (now known as station operating income) growth, including (on a pro rata basis from the date the station was acquired) acquired stations on a pro forma basis or a greater amount in the discretion of the Board.
-For 2012, Mr. Alarcón received no annual bonus, as the required threshold for a bonus was not met.
+For 2013, Mr. Alarcón received an annual bonus of \$262,560, pursuant to the contractual bonus provision in his Employment Agreement.

 Securities.
 During each year of his employment term, Mr. Alarcón is entitled to receive an option to purchase 10,000 shares of Class A common stock, which vests immediately, at an exercise price equal to the fair market value of the Class A common stock on the applicable grant date.
-On November 8, 2012, Mr. Alarcón received an option to purchase 10,000 shares of Class A common stock, at an exercise price of \$3.54 per share.
+On October 27, 2013, Mr. Alarcón received an option to purchase 10,000 shares of Class A common stock, at an exercise price of \$4.05 per share.